yodle/smidje/README.md

 ## License

-Copyright © 2016 SmidjeCo (A Hackdown Company)
+Copyright © 2016 Yodle, Inc

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.